 - 1/3 cup minced fresh cilantro

 - In a large saucepan, saute the parsnip, potato, onions, leek, carrot and celery in oil for 3 minutes.
-Add the broth, tomatoes, lentils, wine or additional broth, Worcestershire sauce and bay leaf.
+Add the broth, tomatoes, lentils, wine, Worcestershire sauce and bay leaf.
 Bring to a boil.
 Reduce heat; cover and simmer for 25-30 minutes or until lentils are tender.

 - Just before serving, discard bay leaf; stir in cilantro.
-Yield: 4 cups.
+Yield: 3 servings.

 Originally published as Lentil Soup for the Soul in Cooking for 2 Winter 2008, p48